briancavalier/creed/README.md

 ### never :: Promise e a

-Make a promise that remains pending forever
+Make a promise that remains pending forever.

 ```js
 import { never } from 'creed';